Struggling to get interviews?

 Management & leadership skills

-Management and leadership soft skills enable you to guide and motivate others effectively, ensuring that projects are well-coordinated and targets are met.
+Management and leadership skills enable you to guide and motivate others effectively, ensuring that projects are well-coordinated and targets are met.
+Strong leadership skills are necessary in jobs that involve tasks like:

 - Project management